Blog Post

 More proposals at the Bow Bridge Landing in Central Park | Location here!

-*Recommended Time Of Day to propose | Late afternoon - We can NOT photographed here until the late afternoon due to lighting.
-Imagine taking an iPhone photo in front of a very bright window, the background will be bright and you will be dark.
+*We can NOT photograph here until the late afternoon due to lighting.
+Imagine taking an iPhone photo in front of a very bright window; the background will be bright, and you will be dark.

 4) Conservatory garden Central park